ampotos/dynStruct/todo/future_work.md

 	I usually use radare2 as decompiler and debugger (It's a big open source project).
 	Radare2 can be script to automate action during the debugging, this option will produce a script for radare2.
 	This script will load the structure recovered (with user modification) in radare2 and used address of malloc from block in the struct to automatically associated the structure (pf* commands in radare2).
+	This script could add comment on allocation/deallocation and r/w access of member of struct

 #pointeur detection at data gathering time: